nuuuwan/lk_law/data/doc/bills/2024-06-10-reciprocal-recognition-registrat-a33ad6f6/README.summary.md

-# 📄  Reciprocal Recognition, Registration and Enforcement of Foreign Judgments - GS

-Bill published on **2024-06-10**.

 - Legislation titled "Reciprocal Recognition, Registration, and Enforcement of Foreign Judgments Act, No. of 2024" in Sri Lanka.
 - Aimed at providing a framework for the reciprocal recognition, registration, and enforcement of foreign court judgments.
 - Repeals the Enforcement of Foreign Judgments Ordinance (Chapter 93) and the Reciprocal Enforcement of Judgments Ordinance (Chapter 94).